Vyral/mcpherson-sisters/_drafts/q-what-should-buyers-ask-their-lenders.md

 ---
 layout: post
-title: 'Q: What Should Buyers Ask Their Lenders?'
+title: 'Q: What to Look for in a Lender ?'
 date: 2020-09-03 18:42:00
 tags:
   - Market Update